-Pattison State Park is celebrating its 100th anniversary in a particularly meaningful way this year, with the grand re-opening of beloved trails and bridges destroyed by a flood in June, 2018.
+Pattison State Park celebrated its 100th anniversary in a particularly meaningful way: with the grand re-opening of beloved trails and bridges destroyed by a flood in June, 2018.
 Just over two years later, park enthusiasts are once again exploring the 1,436 acres of this rugged northwestern Wisconsin parkland, rebuilt with the goals of sustainability and flood resiliency in mind.

 Located just south of the City of Superior on WI-35, Pattison State Park is a favorite for many reasons.

 First established in 1920 and reinvigorated by the work of the Civilian Conservation Corps (CCC) thereafter, the park is home to Big Manitou Falls — the highest waterfall in the state — and year-round recreational trails that wind along the Black River and its tributaries.
 When the river rose to 10 feet in the Father’s Day flood of 2018, the aftermath revealed washed-out trails and bridges, downed trees, deep gullies and scour that reached down to the bedrock.
 Trails closed, many portions unsafe for visitor use.